sony/nmos-cpp/README.md

 Recent activity on the project (newest first):

+- Switched Continous Integration to GitHub Actions and added Windows and macOS to the tested platforms
 - Extended the **nmos-cpp-node** to include mock senders/receivers of audio and ancillary data and offer some additional configuration settings
 - Simplified the build process to use Conan by default to download most of the dependencies
 - Added support in the Node implementation for discovery of, and interaction with, a System API, as required for compliance with TR-1001-1